Civic Holiday in Canada: Workforce Rules & Celebration in 2026

 Why does the Civic Holiday in Canada Matter?

-The Civic Holiday in Canada can have different effects on different cities.
+The August long weekend in Canada can have different effects on different cities.

 In Ottawa, this holiday is celebrated as Colonel By Day, with most services closed, while Gatineau operates normally.
 According to Statistics Canada, Ottawa’s 2020 revenue was significantly higher at $4.9 billion compared to Gatineau’s $837 million.
 However, Gatineau relies more on tax revenue, which accounts for 69.7% of its income, versus 51.5% for Ottawa.